Organica-Img Solid Waste Management

 • E-waste- electric circuits, monitors, refrigerators, ACs, solar panels, cellphones.

-Requirements of Creating an Efficient Sanitary Landfill
+Requirements for Creating an Efficient Sanitary Landfill

 The three factors that govern the success of a sanitary landfill are its Location, construction, and land distribution.